 - Counts are made for the exact years during which those persons were in the Bristol department.

 - If a person moved to another institution, their citation counts terminate when they left Bristol.
 For colleagues who retired or left the field, the citation clock keeps ticking for us.

-- Citations are annual counts from Google-Scholar, except for David Dineley, Bob Savage, and Simon Braddy, whose citation counts come from Scopus.
+- Citations are annual counts from Google-Scholar, except for David Dineley, Simon Braddy, and Maurice Tucker, whose citation counts come from Scopus.

 - Google-Scholar famously over-estimates citation counts, but Web of Science tends to under-estimate, and Scopus is incomplete before 1996.

 - Citation counts during any year represent a cumulation of the impact of each person, including work they did before arriving in Bristol.

 - We do not include research fellows in our counts, except when they published jointly with permanent staff members; many fellows publish most of their work independently, and so we underestimate those citation counts.